 - Add the warm milk and stir.
 Let sit for 5 minutes.

-- Press about 1 tablespoon batter into each molds or mini muffin cup.
-Bake for 10-12 minutes.
+- Press about 1 tablespoon batter into each mold or mini muffin cup.
+Bake for 10-14 minutes, or until the oatmeal is set and golden brown around the edges.

 - Remove from oven and let cool in pan for 5-10 minutes, then on a wire rack.
 Serve slightly warm or chilled.

-You can use leftover cooked oatmeal in this recipe too, though it works best with cooked oatmeal that’s thick.
-Simply stir 1 tablespoon and 1-3 tablespoons milk into cooked oatmeal and proceed with Step 3 of the recipe.
+- You can use leftover cooked oatmeal in this recipe, too, though it works best with cooked oatmeal that’s thick.
+Simply stir 1 tablespoon chia seeds and 1-3 tablespoons milk into cooked oatmeal and proceed with Step 3 of the recipe.

-Serve with fruit or a smoothie or a drink as breakfast or even lunch.
-They work for snack too!
+- Serve with fruit, a smoothie, or a drink as breakfast or even lunch.
+They work for snack, too!